dogweather/forkful/content/en/python/dates-and-times/converting-a-date-into-a-string.md

 weight: 28
 ---

-## What & Why?
-Converting dates into strings changes a date object to a text format.
-Programmers do this to display dates in a user-friendly way or to prepare them for storage in text-based formats like CSV or JSON.

 ## How to:
 Python makes it easy to convert dates to strings.
 Use the `strftime` method available on date objects.
 Here's how: